alanng10/StandMachine/Docue/a.md

 The Keyboard has Case alpha button that can is trigg to switch between Keyboard Case as default, Mouse Case, and Gamepad Case.

+The button is trigg only to switch between Keyboard Case and Mouse Case.

+The button is trigg with space button to switch between Gamepad and Keyboard orn Mouse Case.

 The Keyboard has Case alpha color on it that shown the button Case.

 The machine has option extern USB Mouse to be tool with Keyboard at same time.